dimag0g/nios_duino/README.md

 1. Install Quartus Prime with support package for your FPGA.
 I used version 17.0 with a MAX1000 dev board based on MAX 10.

-2. Create/open a project with pins assignements corresponding to the dev board that you have.
+2. Create/open a project with pin assignements corresponding to the dev board that you have.

 3. Run Qsys tool and open nios_duino.qsys.
 Generate the HDL (and the